Itaybo89/pacman---JavaScript/README.md

 - This project was developed as part of the ITC course curriculum.
 Special thanks to my project partner and our course instructors for their guidance.

 ## License
 This project is open source and available under the [MIT License](LICENSE.md).
+Make sure to check the link to the license file (`LICENSE.md`) if it exists in your repository and update it accordingly if needed.
 ```